mcauduro/retail/lab2_analyze_and_visualize/instructions/lab2_analyze_and_visualize.md

    ![Go to SQL Results](images/go_to_sql_results_2.png)

-5. **OPTIONAL** Check that your script is still running.
+5. **CONDITIONAL Step** Check that your script is still running.
 If not, run it now.

    ```shell
    cd lab1_ingest_and_detect_anomalies/src